 Credit Card Travel Protection vs. Specialized Insurance

 Guarantees vary by contract, so these figures are indicative.
 For precise details, always refer to your card issuer’s official policy.
-Here is a general overview:
+If you are considering specialized travel insurance instead, here is a general overview:

 The Claim Process: What to Expect